-She is currently serving as Associate Editor for Frontiers in Energy Research and Topic Editor for international energy journal special issues.
-She is a member of several international conference program committees focused on energy technologies and electronics thermal management, and has organized/chaired numerous sessions in these areas at international conferences.
-She has received several research awards, including the Academic of Distinction Leadership Excellence for Women Award (LEWA) recognizing professional excellence in women in the Gulf Cooperation Council (GCC) regional energy sector in 2017.
-Dr. Eveloy is a member of ASME.
+Dr. Eveloy is an editorial board member of Energy Conversion and Management and the International Journal of Thermofluids, and associate editor of Frontiers in Energy Research.
+She also serves on several international conference program committees focused on energy technologies and electronics thermal management.
+She has received several research awards including the Academic of Distinction Leadership Excellence for Women Award recognizing professional excellence in women in the Gulf regional energy sector in 2017.

 Recent Research Projects